GCC-Tiny/gcc-tiny-docs-rtd/docs/source/part10.rst

 Semantics
 ---------

 If a variable declaration introduce a variable name, a type declaration introduces a type name.
 The same rules we use for variable names apply for type declaration names.
 We need a few restrictions though.
-The 〈identifier〉 of a type declaration cannot appear in the 〈type〉 of its own 〈type-declaration〉 (e.g. type T : T[10]; is not valid).
+The :token:`~Tiny:identifier` of a type declaration cannot appear in the type of its own type declaration (e.g. type T : T[10]; is not valid).
 A type name can only be used where a type is expected, this means that it cannot be used inside an expression or the left hand side of an assignment.
 Finally, a name can either be a variable name or a type name but not both.

-The interpretation of using a type name inside a 〈type〉 is simple: it denotes the 〈type〉 of the corresponding 〈type-declaration〉 of that type name.
+The interpretation of using a type name inside a type is simple: it denotes the type of the corresponding type declaration of that type name.

 Implementation
 --------------